flavienbwk/book-devops/eng/README.md

 Historically, the official policy for approving certain libraries went through a certification cycle, aimed at mapping the risks associated with using a technology to decide whether to accept it.
 This decision could be supported by a code audit.

 For proper protection, maintain an active and systematic watch for security threats introduced into the code.
 In DevOps mode, your software factory is equipped with tools to detect dependencies or malicious code.
-You minimize risks by securing your software chain (see chapter "[Securing Your Software Chain](#securing-your-software-chain)" and job sheet "[IT Security Engineer](#devops-security-engineer)").
+You minimize risks by securing your software chain (see chapter "[Securing Your Software Supply Chain](#securing-your-software-supply-chain)" and job sheet "[IT Security Engineer](#devops-security-engineer)").

-For example, if you can't set up a secure software forge yourself, you can use _GitHub_ features (see chapter "[Example on GitHub](#example-on-github)").
+For example, if you can't set up a secure software forge yourself, you can use _GitHub_ features (see chapter "[GitHub's Example](#githubs-example)").
 More broadly, security practices at GitLab[^SecurityPracticesGitLab] are a great starting point.

 Joining a _bug bounty_ platform is common among large enterprises, both to analyze their websites or the open-source software they use[^BugBountyLinuxKnl].
 A _bug bounty_ system rewards individuals for identifying vulnerabilities, aiming to detect and fix vulnerabilities before they're exploited by malicious hackers.
 Popular platforms in this area include _Hackerone_, _Bugcrowd_, _Synack_, and _Open Bug Bounty_.